 - Largo Winch: Largo may be the smartest guy in the boardroom, but he much prefers to serve as his group's private detective. (whether they like it or not)

 - Bruce himself qualifies in both personas.
 He's just good at confusing people into thinking he's a Rich Idiot with No Day Job, as he is at being Batman.

 - Bruce in Batman Forever is shown (briefly) running Wayne Enterprises.
-It's definitely a job, but considering he's not only CEO but also Chairman of the Board and a majority stockholder, he doesn't actually have to answer to anyone if he decides to take a day ... or a decade ... off.
+It's definitely a job, but considering he's not only CEO but also Chairman of the Board and a majority stockholder, he only has to answer to himself if he decides to take a day ... or a decade ... off.

 - Will Smith's charcter in Bad Boys is a rich-kid playboy as well as a bad-ass cop.

 - Dr. Emmett Brown of Back to the Future was this before blowing the family fortune on his inventions.
 He still has enough to have a ready supply of period cash for any time.
 He could easily get the money back, but refuses to misuse time travel.
 Still, he ends up happy.

 - Another example of this trope related with Time Travel is Mr. Peabody.
 And not only that: He's a badass, an accomplished sportsman, doctor, chef and an All-Loving Hero in addition to being rather wealthy